sentinel-official/docs/docs/sentinel-hub/commands/keys/README.md

   - [libsecret](https://gitlab.gnome.org/GNOME/libsecret)
   - [kwallet](https://api.kde.org/frameworks/kwallet/html/index.html)

-### File backend
+### File Backend

-The `file` backend stores the encrypted keys inside the app's configuration directory.
-A password entry is required everytime a user access it, which may also result in multiple repeated password prompts in a single command.
+The `file` backend is the default choice, storing encrypted keys within the application's configuration directory.
+Each time a user accesses it, such as during container startup, they must enter a password.
+This interactive requirement prevents running it detached.

-### Test backend
+### Test Backend

-The `test` backend is a password-less variation of the `file` backend.
-It stores unencrypted keys inside the app's configuration directory and should only be used in testing environments.
-It should never be used in production.
+The `test` backend is like a simplified version of the `file` backend, but without the need for passwords.
+It keeps keys in plain text within the app's config folder and is meant solely for testing purposes.
+It's not recommended for production because it's less secure.
+In this scenario, you can opt to run the container in detached mode instead.